MicrosoftDocs/power-automate-docs/articles/process-mining-tutorial.md

 An organization should do further analysis to determine why using the standard invoice often causes invoice rejection.
 If they're able to uncover a remedy for this, the organization can implement this to further improve the process.

-To learn more about how to take advantage of the advanced capabilities of the Process Mining desktop app, go to [Overview of the Process Mining desktop app](minit/minit-desktop-application-overview.md).
+To learn more about how to take advantage of the advanced capabilities of Power Automate Process Mining, go to [Overview of Power Automate Process Mining](minit/minit-desktop-application-overview.md).